 There are a few different places online in which customers can submit reviews of your pet care business.
 Here are the online review sites that we recommend monitoring:

 Because Facebook displays an individual’s full name, this limits the probability of someone posting fake reviews for malicious reasons.
-In cases where this does happen, the easiest way to counteract it is to double check if that individual is actually a client at your business.
+In cases where this does happen, the easiest way to counteract it is to double-check if that individual is actually a client at your business.
 If they are, you can proceed to deescalate the situation as you would normally.
-If you are unable to find them in your database, the best way to handle the situation is to mention that you were unable to find their information, and if they have any further issues they can contact you directly via phone.
+If you are unable to find them in your database, the best way to handle the situation is to respond that you were unable to find their information, and if they have any further issues they can contact you directly via phone.

 Yelp is one of the first resources a consumer refers to before trying a new establishment.
 This makes it a strong tool for small business owners to take advantage of and to harness all of those individuals early on in their search for a new pet care business.
 Yelp’s free features allow you to comment and respond to comments and reviews, in addition to monitoring your business traffic via the analytics page.

 Because Google’s ratings are directly tied with your search ranking in Google, it makes receiving positive reviews that much more important.
 Consider customer behavior when creating your strategy: what is the first thing that someone does when they look for information on the internet?
 Usually, the answer is “Google it.”
 We suggest leaning into this strategy as much as possible.